 Correction of bad behavior and Border collie’s aggression by training:

-First of all, you need to make sure that why is he aggressive?
+First of all, you need to make sure why is he aggressive.
 What is the reason behind your Border collie’s aggression?
 How long it has been going?

 After knowing the original cause of your Border collie’s bad behavior, it is easy to train and put him on the right track.
 If you think he is getting annoyed and more badly from the training you are providing him, it is better to leave him alone and stop otherwise he will bite you.